markusfisch/bots/README.md

   -G, --max-games N           maximum number of games, default is 1,
-                              use -1 for unlimited games -M, --max-turns N           maximum number of turns, default is 1024 -L, --max-lag N             number of turns a player can miss, default is 3
-  -S, --shrink-after N        shrink map after that many turns, default is 1024 -T, --shrink-step N         amount of turns until next shrink, default is 1 -l, --player-life N         life value of players, default is 1
+                              use -1 for unlimited games -M, --max-turns N           maximum number of turns, default is 1024 -L, --max-lag N             number of turns a player can miss before getting disconnected, unlimited by default -S, --shrink-after N        shrink map after that many turns, default is 1024 -T, --shrink-step N         amount of turns until next shrink, default is 1 -l, --player-life N         life value of players, default is 1